Explaining Low Energy $\gamma$-ray Excess from the Galactic Centre using a Two Component Dark Matter Model: Results

-In left panel of Fig. \ref{plot1} we plot the variations of fractional contributions of both the dark matter components $\psi$ and $S$ with the gauge coupling $g_{\rm X}$ of the U(1)$_{\rm X}$ gauge group for $M_{S}=30$ GeV, $M_{\psi}=100$ GeV, $M_{Z^\prime} = 50$ GeV and $M_{H}=65$ GeV.
-From the left panel of Fig. \ref{plot1} it is seen that the fractional contribution ($\frac{\Omega_S h^2}{\Omega_{\rm T} h^2}$) of the dark matter component $S$ increases with gauge coupling $g_{\rm X}$.
-This nature can be explained from the fact that ${\sigma {\rm v}}_{\psi\bar{\psi}\rightarrow SS^\dagger}$ is directly proportional to $g^2_{\rm X}$ (see Eq. (\ref{sigma-psi})) and therefore as $g_{\rm X}$ increases the annihilation cross section of $\psi$ for the channel $\psi\bar{\psi}\rightarrow SS^\dagger$ increases.
-This results in more and more $S$ particle production in the final state from the pair annihilation of the heavier dark matter component $\psi$.
-Hence the individual relic density of $S$ ($\psi)$ as well as the fractional contribution of $S$ ($\psi$) to the total relic density increases (decreases).
-The variations of the fractional contributions of the dark matter component $S$ with the neutral scalars mixing angle $\alpha$ are shown in the right panel of Fig. \ref{plot1}.
+From now on, whenever we use any specific values of the model parameters, we mention it explicitly with the other parameters scanned over their entire considered range given in Eq. (\ref{para-ranges}).
+Moreover in this work, we have considered $\epsilon\sim10^{-3}$ which is equivalent to the kinetic mixing parameter $\chi\sim 1.13\times 10^{-3}$.
+The corresponding $Z-Z^{\prime}$ mixing angle lies in the range $\sim (0.6-1.65)\times 10^{-3}$ rad for the variation of the entire considered range of $M_{Z^{\prime}}$ mentioned above.
+We have checked that both the values of kinetic mixing parameter and mixing angle $\theta_{\rm NB}$ satisfy all the relevant constraints listed in Section \ref{model}.
+In order to study the variations of the relic densities of each of the dark matter components, namely $S$ and $\psi$, with the model parameters mentioned above, we define a ratio $\frac{\Omega_i h^2}{\Omega_{\rm T}h^2}$ which represents the fractional contribution of the dark matter component $i$ ($i = S, \psi$) to the overall dark matter relic density ($\Omega_{\rm T} h^2$).
+As mentioned earlier, for the computations of individual relic densities ($\Omega_{i} h^2$) of both the dark matter candidates we need to solve two coupled Boltzmann equations (Eqs. (\ref{boltz-eq-y2}), (\ref{boltz-eq-y1})) numerically using Eqs. (\ref{psipsiz1z1}-\ref{thermal-ave}) and Eq. (\ref{gstar}). \paragraph{} In left panel of Fig. \ref{plot1} we plot the variations of the fractional contributions of both the dark matter components $\psi$ and $S$ with gauge coupling $g_{\rm X}$ of U(1)$_{\rm X}$ gauge group for $M_{S}=35$ GeV, $M_{\psi}=100$ GeV, $M_{Z^\prime} = 50$ GeV and $M_{H}=75$ GeV.
+From the left panel of Fig. \ref{plot1} it is seen that the fractional contribution $\frac{\Omega_\psi h^2}{\Omega_{\rm T} h^2}$ ($\frac{\Omega_S h^2}{\Omega_{\rm T} h^2}$) of the dark matter component $\psi$ ($S$) decreases (increases) with gauge coupling $g_{\rm X}$.
+This nature can be explained from the fact that the annihilation cross section of $\psi$ into $Z^{\prime} Z^{\prime}$ final state is directly proportional to $g^4_{\rm X}$ (see Eq. (\ref{psipsiz1z1})).
+Therefore, as the gauge coupling $g_{\rm X}$ increases the annihilation cross section of $\psi$ for the channel $\psi\bar{\psi} \rightarrow Z^{\prime} Z^{\prime}$ increases which in turn decreases the relic density of the dark matter component $\psi$.
+On the other hand, the coupling term between the two coupled Boltzmann equations (Eq. (\ref{boltz-eq-y1}, \ref{boltz-eq-y2})) is proportional to the annihilation cross section ${\sigma {\rm v}}_{\psi\bar{\psi}\rightarrow SS^\dagger}$ which is also directly proportional to $g^4_{\rm X}$ (see Eq. (\ref{sigma-psi})).
+Now, any increment in $g_{\rm X}$ will naturally increase the quantity ${\sigma {\rm v}}_{\psi\bar{\psi}\rightarrow SS^\dagger}$ and hence the coupling strength between the two coupled Boltzmann equations gets amplified which further reduces the contribution of the heavier component $\psi$ to the total DM relic density.
+Physically it indicates more and more $S$ particles production in the final state from the pair annihilation of the heavier dark matter component $\psi$.
+Consequently, the individual relic density of the lighter DM component $S$ as well as its the fractional contribution to the total DM relic density increases.
+The variations of the fractional relic density contribution of $S$ with the neutral scalars mixing angle $\alpha$ are shown in the right panel of Fig. \ref{plot1}.
 In this plot (right panel of Fig. \ref{plot1}) the red coloured region describes the allowed zone in the $\frac{\Omega_{S}h^2}{\Omega_{\rm T} h^2}$ -Vs-$\alpha$ plane which satisfies all the constraints listed in Section \ref{model} for $M_{S} = 30$ GeV, $M_H$= 65 GeV while the green coloured region is for the case when $M_S=35$ GeV, $M_H=75$ GeV.
-Both of these plots are computed for heavier dark matter mass $M_{\psi}=$ 100 GeV.
+Both of these plots are computed for heavier dark matter mass $M_{\psi}=$ 100 GeV and $M_{Z^\prime} = 50$ GeV.
+From the right panel of Fig. \ref{plot1} it is evident that in order to satisfy all the relevant constraints listed in Section \ref{model}, the maximum allowed value of the neutral scalars mixing angle $\alpha$ is $\sim$ 0.07 rad.